Building Durable Data Pipelines. Data engineering techniques for robust… | by 💡Mike Shakhomirov | Mar, 2024

-Data engineering techniques for robust and sustainable ETL
+engineering techniques for robust and sustainable ETL

 Data durability in data pipeline design is a well-known pain point in the data engineering space.
-It is a well-known fact that data availability and data quality issues can lead to a significant increase in time on non-value-added tasks.
+It is a well-known fact that and data issues can lead to a significant increase in time on non-value-added tasks.
 In this story, I would like to speak about data engineering design patterns for data pipelines to ensure data is always there.
-We will speak about techniques that might help us to build a sustainable data transformation process where data is always delivered on time and our data pipeline can be described as robust, durable and maybe even self-fixing.
+We will speak about techniques that might help us to build a sustainable data process where data is always delivered on time and our data pipeline can be described as robust, durable and maybe even self-fixing.

 If a data pipeline fails employees most likely will have to perform a set of manual tasks including unnecessary data sourcing, aggregation and processing to get to the desired outcome.

 Data durability is a renowned risk factor in data engineering.
 In my opinion, it is the least discussed topic online at the moment.
-However, simply because you don’t see the problem it doesn’t mean it is not there.
-Data engineers might not speak of it often.
+However, simply because you don’t see the problem it doesn’t mean it is not there. might not speak of it often.
 The issue though exists, seeding fear among data practitioners and turning data pipeline design into a real challenge.

 This would typically include not-required data investigations including extra data sourcing, data cleansing, reconciliation, and aggreagtion resulting in lots of manual tasks.